Cathal Kelly: It’s a shame Canada lost women's hockey final, but there is no shame in it

 While she spoke, the Americans began jogging through behind her, chewing on their gold medals for anyone who held up a phone.
 Poulin tried to pretend she didn't notice.
 It was so hard to watch that it was perfect.

-One presumes they will continue to broadcast this game in future, but they ought not.
+One presumes they will continue to broadcast this game in the future, but they ought not.
 To really do it justice, they might have some Flemish master paint it.
 Something that captures the way this feels, rather than just the way it looks.